-In the article there is a mention of my successful efforts to create a "master class" at the Pennsylvania Academy of the Fine Arts (the first such class ever offered at PAFA) which would include an exhibition in the museum.
+In the article there is a mention of the creation of a "master class" at the Pennsylvania Academy of the Fine Arts (the first offered at PAFA) which would include an exhibition in the museum.

 His home and studio were located 20 minutes from Philadelphia and there had always been talk around the Pennsylvania Academy of his, then defunct, apprentice-program.

 When I first met Nelson he was telling me that he had never been invited to do anything at PAFA in all the years he had lived so close to the school.
-I thought that if I wanted to take a class with him that I would have to request the creation of one that he would be willing to teach so I took up a petition among the students and some of the faculty ( Al Gury, Deborah Deichler, Edith Neff and others) also signed it.
+I thought to request the creation of something he would be willing to teach and took up a petition among the students and some of the faculty ( Al Gury, Deborah Deichler, Edith Neff and others) to have him invited.
+There was a new President at PAFA, Gresham Riley, and he was receptive to the idea.

 Here is the entire article.